tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 <kbd><img src="./images/CJA-sequentialfilter-callsvsstep1calls.png"  /></kbd>

 Now we can see the volume of Calls vs. the volume Calls that also made it to step 1 of the Account Creation process.
 This is a great way to understand what People who made it to step 1 are calling about.
-      - Most of them call about a Payment Issue or Account Password Help
+      - We can see from our filter that most of them call about a Payment Issue or Account Password Help